 choice of habitat is wide, ranging from the driest

-evolutionary significance occur on a sufficiently
+evolutionary significance, occur on a sufficiently

-regular basis to have aquired formal varietal
+regular basis to have acquired formal varietal

 status.